NohaKareem/converse/converse/README.md

-#Texting Web App
+# Converse social app
-This is a texting web app built for courses 6000, 6001 and 6005.
+This is a social web app built for courses 6000, 6001 and 6005 where users could share posts and comment on them.

-## Tech stack
-* Laravel
-* Vue.js
-* MySQL

 ## Set-up
 * database name: **converse**